derroh/derroh/README.md

 ### Hi there 👋, I'm Derrick!

-I have 5 years of experience working as a .NET developer and as a consultant for Microsoft Dynamics Business Central.
+I have 5 years of experience working as a .NET developer and as a consultant for Microsoft Dynamics Business Central. socials
----

 Follow me on the socials
 <br>
 <br>